-- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2021-2022 academic year (see the next item below), use the 2021-2022 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2023-2024 academic year (see the next item below), use the 2023-2024 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.

+• For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.

+2024-2025

-2022-2023 estimated 2021-2022 Final
+estimated 2023-2024 Final

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: X
+Indicate the academic year for which data are reported for items H1 , H2A , and H6 below: Х

-Which needs-analysis methodology does your institution use e in awarding institution nal aid?
+Which needs-analysis methodology does your institution use in awarding g institutional aid?
 (Formerly H3)

 Federal methodology (FM)

 Institutional methodology (IM)

-X Both FM and IM
+Both FM and IM

-Need-based

-(Include non-need- Non-need-based

-based aid use to (Exclude non-need-based

-meet need.) aid use to meet need.)

-Scholarships/Grants

-Federal \$890,480 \$0

-State all states, not only the state in which your institution

-is located \$552,395 \$0

-Institutional: Endowed scholarships, annual gifts and

-tuition funded grants, awarded by the college, excluding

-athletic aid and tuition waivers (which are reported below). \$18,450,933 \$235,345

-Scholarships/grants from external sources (e.g.

-Kiwanis, National Merit) not awarded by the college \$193,741 \$328,048

-Total Scholarships/Grants \$20,087,549 \$563,393

-Self-Help

-Student loans from all sources (excluding parent loans) \$1,105,017 \$552,268

-Federal Work-Study \$699,248

-State and other (e.g., institutional) work-study/employment

-(Note: Excludes Federal Work-Study captured above.) \$64,850 \$0

-Total Self-Help \$1,869,115 \$552,268

-Parent Loans \$328,642 \$1,629,446

-Tuition Waivers

-Note: Reporting is optional.
-Report tuition waivers in this

-row if you choose to report them.
-Do not report tuition \$182,597 \$357,400

-Athletic Awards \$0 \$0
+Aid Awarded Need-based (Include non- need-based aid use to meet need.)
+Non-need- based (Exclude non- need-based aid use to meet need.)
+Scholarships/Grants Federal \$1,127,309 \$0 State all states, not only the state in which your institution is located \$559,375 \$0 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$21,459,743 \$101,760 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college \$885,502 \$81,022 Total Scholarships/Grants \$24,031,929 \$182,782 Self-Help Student loans from all sources (excluding parent loans) \$1,304,304 \$947,954 Federal Work-Study \$533,591 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$214,706 \$0 Total Self-Help \$2,052,601 \$947,954 Parent Loans \$30,000 \$1,317,874 Tuition Waivers Note: Reporting is optional.
+Report tuition waivers in this row if you \$82,050 \$623,915 choose to report them.
+Do not report tuition waivers elsewhere.

-- H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.

+- Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time first-year students should also be counted as full-time undergraduates.